Global Health warns of an increase in monkeypox infections .. What you do not know about the virus

 Currently, UKHSA has established joint contact with two of the last four infected cases.

-The government health authority is also investigating links with the virus, and the World Health Organization said in a statement: “With any illness during travel or upon return from an endemic area, the health professional must be informed, including information about travel history and recent immunization, and residents and travelers to Affected countries avoid contact with sick animals (dead or live) that can harbor the monkeypox virus (rodents, marsupials and monkeys), and they must refrain from eating or handling wild animals or their meat, and the importance of hand hygiene must be emphasized using soap and water, or disinfectants that are contain alcohol.
+The government health authority is also investigating links with the virus, and the World Health Organization said in a statement: “With any illness during travel or upon return from an endemic area, the health professional must be informed, including information regarding travel history and recent immunization, and residents and travelers to Affected countries avoid contact with sick animals (dead or live) that can harbor the monkeypox virus (rodents, marsupials and monkeys), and they must refrain from eating or handling wild animals or their meat, and the importance of hand hygiene must be emphasized using soap and water, or disinfectants that are contain alcohol.

 While a vaccine and specific treatment for monkeypox was recently approved, in 2019 and 2022 respectively, these countermeasures are not yet widely available.”